Sergei-Nerobeev/vowel4j/README.md

 ---

 ### 🌿 Introduction 🌿
-This project was created to help Java developers complete their tasks faster.
+This project was created to help Java developers complete their tasks faster and not be distracted by routine.
 Elegant and simple solution.

 ---
 ### 🌿 Project Features 🌿